 This means that:

-- if the facts show that the accused committed an aggravated felony,
+- if the facts show that you are a non-citizen and committed an aggravated felony,

-- then he could be deported or get marked inadmissible.
+- then you could be deported or get marked inadmissible.

-A person convicted of this crime is entitled to an expungement if he:
+If you were convicted of pimping, you are entitled to an expungement if you:

-If a party violates a probation term, he could still possibly get the offense expunged.
-But this would be in the judge’s discretion.
+If you violate a probation term, you could still possibly get the offense expunged.
+Though this would be in the judge’s discretion.

-Under Penal Code 1203.4, an expungement releases an individual from virtually “all penalties and disabilities” arising out of the conviction.6
+Under Penal Code 1203.4, an expungement releases you from virtually “all penalties and disabilities” arising out of the conviction.6

 6. Does a conviction affect gun rights?

-A conviction under this statute will have a negative effect on the defendant’s gun rights.
+A conviction under this statute will have a negative effect on your gun rights.

 According to California law, convicted felons are prohibited from: